coilysiren/spaceplan-optimizer/readme.md

 # spaceplan-optimizer

 Hacky coding excerise I decided to spend an hour on, which tells you the best purchases for idle game [Spaceplan](http://jhollands.co.uk/spaceplan/).
-It appends a "time till return on investment" to the Thing Maker information window, refreshed every second.
+It appends a "time till return on investment" to the Thing Maker information window, refreshed on click.

 ![Imgur](http://i.imgur.com/hhH5KkQ.png)